You don’t choose your fantasies

 First of all, remain calm.

-Believe the child, help him/her to express him/herself with their own words, without adding anything and without being overwhelmed by your concerns, your imagination and your knowledge of sexuality.
-Do not ask him/her to repeat themselves or tell you repeatedly what they experienced.
+Believe the children, help them to express themselves with their own words, without adding anything and without being overwhelmed by your concerns, your imagination and your knowledge of sexuality.
+Do not ask them to repeat themselves or tell you repeatedly what they experienced.

-Quickly accompany him/her to the relevant departments (Police…) to be supported by trained professionals who will gather his/her testimony.
+Quickly accompany them to the relevant departments (Police…) to be supported by trained professionals who will gather their testimony.

 Let the legal professionals question the alleged abuser and conduct their investigations.